Lalits-Projects/Lalits-Projects/README.md

 #
 ### ⚛️ Latest Project!
-My most recent project was a simple Newtonian Gravity Simultion which modeled how the graviational force can influnce different particles of different sizes and starting velocities.
+My most recent project was a simple Newtonian Gravity Simultion which modeled how the graviational force can influnce different particles of different masses and starting velocities.

 <!--